nesterow/frontless/readme.md

 All Riot components rendered on the server side initialize in browser with last state they were on the server side.

-**Browser caching**

-If your application needs SPA experience you can cache the pages using webworker module.

 **RestAPI/Socket.IO**